Abdul Rahman (Vellore politician)

-Abdul Rahman is an Indian politician, Chairman of Tamil Nadu Wakf Board and Former Member of the Parliament of India from Vellore Constituency, Tamil Nadu.
+Abdul Rahman is an Indian politician, Former Chairman of Tamil Nadu Wakf Board and Former Member of the Parliament of India from Vellore Constituency, Tamil Nadu.
 He represents the Indian Union Muslim League party.
 IUML and DMK both are friendly parties in Tamil Nadu state, so he represented in DMK election symbol.

 ADR and India Today combined survey has revealed Abdul Rahman placed in Sixth Rank among Top 20 MPs of the 15th Loksabha in all respects.

 Early life

 Abdul Rahman was born in Muthupet, Tiruvarur, Tamil Nadu on 28 May 1959.
 Abdul Rahman is post graduate in Economics from Jamal Mohamed College, Tiruchrappalli.
 Prior to that he did Diploma in Computer Programming from Institute of Business Applications, Chennai.

-Special Interests
+Special interests

 According to the official portal of the Indian Government, the National Portal of India, Rahman describes his special interests as "Working for peace in society; inculcating ethical and spiritual values among the people and striving for communal harmony; spreading the study of comparative religion; to work for harmony of hearts and meeting of minds of our people in different cultures and to see India as the prosperous blissful land of peace".